- Learning for Dynamics and Control

 Sarah Dean Lab

-Jan 2023-present | Ithaca, NY
+Jan 2023-May 2024 | Ithaca, NY

 Research direction: learning theory for dynamic systems